 Switch evaluation to activating co-expression.
-Create procedure frame on current co-expression stack.
-Transfer result from old stack to activators stack, deferencing if result is on old stack.
-Return from procedure frame on new co-expression stack.
+Create a procedure frame on current co-expression stack.
+Transfer the result from old stack to activator's stack, dereferencing it if the result is on the old stack.
+Return from the procedure frame on new co-expression stack.